deno-mage/app/README.md

 });
 ```

-The path portion captured by the wildcard is available on the context:
+The path portion captured by the wildcard is available on `context.wildcard`.

 ```tsx
 app.get("/public/*", (context) => {